CanoeSlalomEntries is a system that allows paddlers to enter UK slalom competitions and pay online

 Occasionally you may need to remove some of these eligible groups, eg you could decide to exclude div 3 paddlers from the Officials race at a Prem event for safety reasons.
 You cannot remove a group once the competition is available for entry and should only do so with the agreement of slalom committee.

-You must set up your races prior before setting up the start list.
-The start list does not need to be set up before you start taking entries.
+The start list does not need to be set up before you start taking entries and you can modify it at any time.

 Div 1 and prem competitions should use this functionality as the timing team will use a download to set up their systems.

-Lower divisions may use this or just use Simply Slalom or similar once all late entries have been received on the day.
-If the latter then please use the competition notes to give paddlers an idea of start times etc.
+You may use this to show paddlers a start list in advance, or just use Simply Slalom or similar once all late entries have been received on the day.

 By default paddlers will be sorted in descending bib order